-The OEM Key Request Utility is used to generate the derived-Krtl-key-request-certificate to be processed at Ambiq's secure lab.
+The OEM Key Request Utility is used to generate the derived Krtl-key-request-certificate to be processed at Ambiq's secure lab.
 The output of this utility is sent to Ambiq which contains the key request public key.
-This is used by Ambiq's response utility to encrypt the derived Krtl key used for encrypting the OEM assets.
+This is used by Ambiq's response utility to encrypt the derived Krtl key which is then used for encrypting the OEM assets.
+The script to generate the Key request is: